dnlbowers/modern-buddhism/README.md

 The quote on the community page is, "Buddha is the doctor who gives us medicine, and the Sangha are the nurses who assist us."
 Sangha is defined in the page's content and shows the importance and function of the community within the NKT.

 ### **Contact and Form-Feedback pages:**
-These two hero images and quotes we kept as the same to simulate still being on the same page after the form is submitted.
+These two hero images and quotes were kept the same to simulate still being on the same page after the form is submitted.

 #### *Hero-Image:*
 The artwork pictures three of the common deities used within the New Kadampa Tradition.
 I used this to be eye-catching even when viewed from smaller devices.